 Common Knowledge

 Some information does not need to be cited.
 "Common knowledge" is basic, unremarkable information that most people in a given cultural context would know without needing to look it up.
 For example, most people living in the United States know that George Washington was the first American president, and therefore you could include this information without a citation.
-However, if you expanded on this in the same sentence by writing "George Washington, the first president, was descended from British royalty," you would need to cite a reliable source, since Washington's ancestry is not common knowledge.
+However, if you expanded on this in the same sentence by writing "George Washington, the first president, lost all his real teeth" you would need to cite a reliable source, since Washington's dental history is not common knowledge.

 Here's another example: